 Upon recognition that a significate emergency, dangerous situation or crime exists, a member or members of the College's Core Crisis Team shall initiate and/or direct authorized personnel to issue the appropriate emergency notification.
 The messaging content will be determined by the emergency mode initiated (for speed, canned messages corresponding to the emergency mode have been drafted and reviewed by the Core Crisis Team) and will be disseminated through the appropriate systems (stated below).
 This will communicate the threat to the Mid community (or the afflicted segment of the community if the situation is limited to a particular population, campus location, or building).
 Taking the safety of the college community into consideration, the Notification will be disseminated.
 This communication will be through "blast" e-mails to all active Mid e-mail accounts and may also be delivered by text and automated voice calls, the public address system, College website, posted notices in buildings, and/or local media.
 Visitors to the campus that have enrolled in MidAlert! will receive a text message.
 The communication to students, employees, and visitors will provide them with direction and information about the incident.
 Depending on the nature and severity of the circumstance, the Core Crisis Team may need to confer with local, state and federal agencies to help determine the severity of the situation, how best to respond, and what segments of the greater community may need notification.
-In critical events, a member of the Team will post updates on the College website and may send follow up e-mails, texts or automated voice calls.
+In critical and/or on-going incidents a member of the Core Crisis Team will post updates on the College website and may send follow up e-mails, texts or automated voice calls, including an 'all-clear', once the situation has been resolved and normal operations resume.